Last updated on November 9, 2020 by Liza Hawkins

 So, inevitably, we have TWO turkey days among both sides of the family.
 There’s nothing wrong with that; it’s actually fun to spread the holidays out.

-On my parents’ homestead, we’re lucky to have use of my kitchen, the kitchen in the log cabin (it’s modern, even though the original cabin is circa 1700s) and my parents’ space.
+When we lived in Maryland on my parents’ property, we were lucky to have use of our kitchen in the house, the kitchen in the log cabin (it’s modern, even though the original cabin is circa 1700s) and their main house space — all within about a hundred feet of each other.

 Back to the turkey.